 In a medium sized bowl whisk together the eggs, milk, oil, lemon zest and lavender.
 Add the egg mixture into the dry ingredients and stir to combine.

 Pour the batter into a greased and floured loaf pan.
-I used an 8.5# non-stick loaf pan and sprayed it with a little cooking oil spray.
+I used an 8.5# non-stick loaf pan and sprayed it with a little cooking oil spray and then dusted it with flour.

 Bake at 350 for 50-55 minutes, or until a wooden skewer comes out clean.
 The cake may cook faster if you use a larger or differently shaped loaf pan so start checking it after about 40 minutes.